thesunkid19/blog/_posts/2018-12-14-RL-davidsilver.md

 - In off-policy (Q-learning): the learning policy is greedy policy and the behaviour policy is something like $\epsilon$ greedy policy.

 # Lecture 6: Model-Free Control

 RL is known as an generalized method to solve large problems.
-The strategy it use is not just storage information/a lookup table but efficient strategies to representing and learning to build value function approximation.
+The strategy to build value function approximation it uses is not just storage information/a lookup table but efficient strategies to representing and learning state.

 **Question:**
 - why SGD always converge on global optimum?